sankarson/myAIprojects/replit.md

 4. `npm start`: Runs production server

 ## Changelog
+- July 1, 2025: Added dark mode functionality with toggle button, localStorage persistence, and proper theme colors throughout the application
+- July 1, 2025: Created `/api/skus-with-trunks` endpoint that returns all SKUs with their associated bins (trunks) as JSON data for external integration
 - July 1, 2025: Fixed hamburger menu disappearing bug when collapsing sidebar in landscape then rotating to portrait - improved mobile state management to ensure hamburger menu always appears on mobile view
 - July 1, 2025: Implemented infinite scroll for activity log with manual "Load More" button - allows access to all historical activities beyond recent hour, supporting permanent log retention
 - July 1, 2025: Renamed application from "Mynx Inventory" to "MI7" - updated title, sidebar branding, and documentation